 ADEX DMP is a self-hosted database management software solution that can help you collect data.
 Using it, you can also manage and activate it.

-You also get access to detailed analytics of as well.
+You also get access to detailed data analytics of as well.
 The best part about this tool is that you can collect data from both online and offline channels.
 It also has multi-client capability to help you get better control over your data.

 Image via The ADEX